-- If your dry mouth is caused by medicine, your physician might change your prescription or adjust the dosage. - If your salivary glands are not working right but can still produce some saliva, your physician or dentist might give you a medicine that helps the glands work better. - He or she might suggest you use artificial saliva to keep your mouth wet.
+- If your dry mouth is caused by medicine, your physician might change your prescription or adjust the dosage. - If your salivary glands are not working right but can still produce some saliva, your physician or dentist might give you a medicine that helps the glands work better. - He or she might suggest artificial saliva or other products to prevent stickiness and keep your mouth wet.